-An estimated one in five Americans has arthritis in at least one joint, according to the American Academy of Orthopaedic Surgeons.
-Arthritis develops when the shock-absorbing cartilage that normally cushions bone wears away from many years of use, or from injury.
-With no cushioning to protect it, the joint swells and becomes hard to move.
+An estimated 1 in 5 Americans over the age of 18 has arthritis in at least one joint, according to the Arthritis Foundation.
+Arthritis develops when the shock-absorbing cartilage that normally cushions your bone is not able to function normally.
+This can be due to a wearing down of the cartilage over the years or inflammation in the joint.
+With its normal cushion impaired, the joint can swell or become hard to move.
 Depending on which joints arthritis affects, the disease can make it difficult to walk, open jars, or do other everyday tasks.

-There are more than 100 unique conditions classified as arthritis.
-Each of them can have different symptoms.
-In general, the first sign of arthritis is pain, which can feel like a dull ache or a burning sensation.
-Often the pain starts after you’ve used the joint a lot—for example, if you’ve been gardening or if you just walked up several flights of stairs.
+There are more than 100 unique conditions classified as arthritis, each with different symptoms.
+In general, the first sign of arthritis is pain, also called arthralgia.
+This can feel like a dull ache or a burning sensation.
+Often, pain starts after you’ve used the joint a lot, for example, if you’ve been gardening or if you just walked up a flight of stairs.
 Some people feel soreness first thing in the morning.
-Others report that they feel achy whenever it rains.
+Others report an achy feeling whenever it rains or the humidity changes.